U8NWXD/oppia-wiki/Backend-tests.md

 ### Backend test structure

 We write our backend tests with Python's [unittest framework](https://docs.python.org/3/library/unittest.html).
-You should familiarize yourself that framework by reading through the ["basic example" in its documentation](https://docs.python.org/3/library/unittest.html#basic-example).
+You should familiarize yourself with that framework by reading through the ["basic example" in its documentation](https://docs.python.org/3/library/unittest.html#basic-example).
 You should also take a look at what [assertion functions](https://docs.python.org/3/library/unittest.html#unittest.TestCase) are available.

 Backend test files live alongside the backend code files they test.
 For example, alongside `core/controllers/base.py` you'll find `core/controllers/base_test.py`.
 That `_test.py` suffix is important.
 It's how we identify which files have tests to run.
 Note that each file is entirely code or entirely tests.
 No file mixes code and tests.

 Inside test files, tests are organized into classes whose names end in `Tests`.
 Test cases are methods of these classes, and the method names begin with `test_`.
-Note that only methods beginning with `test_` and inside classes ending in `Tests` are executed as tests.
+Note that only methods beginning with `test_` and inside classes that inherit from `unittest.TestCase` are executed as tests.
 Here is an example of a test from `base_test.py`:

 ```python
 class HelperFunctionTests(test_utils.GenericTestBase):